NoBullSwift/NBJSON-Parser/README.md

         ]
     }

-Dog name would now contain "Sparky".
+The "dogName" variable would now contain "Sparky".
 In future versions we will make this feature stronger.
 For now it just functions as a means of getting to deeply nested data more easily.

 ## Version Details